-- as soon as possible, record the details of the allegation, the person or persons allegedly involved, and the (estimated) quantity and/or value of the theft or fraud; - request a written statement from the person who has alerted AQA to the alleged theft or fraud, with details as to the nature of the alleged theft or fraud, the time and circumstances in which this allegedly occurred, and the quantity and/or value of the alleged theft; - all written information is to be kept secure. - meet with the person who is the subject of the allegation of theft or fraud and representatives to explain the allegation against him/her; - provide a reasonable opportunity for the person who is the subject of the allegation to provide a written response to the allegation;

-- consider the evidence and advice received and, in consultation with the Chair of the Board or NZVCC, determine whether a prima facie case exists; and - if no prima facie case is considered to exist, document this decision and record that no further action is to be taken with respect to the person who is the subject of the allegation. - Inform the financial auditors. - Should any delegated staff member or any other staff member improperly disclose information, the Director, Chair of the Board or NZVCC shall consider if that person or persons is/are in breach of confidence and if further action is required.
+- as soon as possible, record the details of the allegation, the person or persons allegedly involved, and the (estimated) quantity and/or value of the theft or fraud; - request a written or recorded verbal statement from the person who has alerted AQA to the alleged theft or fraud, with details as to the nature of the alleged theft or fraud, the time and circumstances in which this allegedly occurred, and the quantity and/or value of the alleged theft; - all written information is to be kept secure; - meet with the person who is the subject of the allegation of theft or fraud and their representatives to explain the allegation against them; - provide a reasonable opportunity for the person who is the subject of the allegation to provide a written or recorded verbal response to the allegation; - consider the evidence and advice received and, in consultation with the Chair of the Board or the New Zealand Vice-Chancellors' Committee, determine whether a prima facie case exists; and - if no prima facie case is considered to exist, document this decision and record that no further action is to be taken with respect to the person who is the subject of the allegation. - Inform the financial auditors. - Should any delegated staff member or any other staff member improperly disclose information, the Executive Director, Chair of the Board or the New Zealand Vice-Chancellors' Committee shall consider if that person or persons is/are in breach of confidence and if further action is required.
 Any action considered must be in terms of the applicable conditions contained in the staff member's contract of employment and any code of ethics or code of responsibility by which the staff member or Board member is bound.